 1 PM—An uncharacteristically costly overnight stay at the provincial campground offered a chance to shower, instead of a chilly river swim.
 Feeling capable of mixing with polite society, I pulled down a dirt road and mingled with the tourists at the L’Anse Amour lighthouse.

 The small but excellent onsite museum is filled with details of interesting characters from the Labrador coast’s history, emphasizing the brave and bold.
 People like the early Basque whalers, who crossed the Atlantic to get here even before Jacques Cartier, making a living in the dangerous seas.
 Or people like the migrant Newfoundland fishermen and their families, who set up temporary homes here every year, barely keeping body and soul together despite long days of backbreaking labour.
 Or people like the British naval sailors who wrecked an almost-new light cruiser on the shore here, over a salmon fishing expedition gone wrong.
-You have to be brave and bold to survive up here, but not necessarily bright.
+You have to be brave and bold to survive up here, but in the case of those sailors, not necessarily bright.

 3 PM—I had two hours before I had to get to the ferry, so I headed back south, down the short section of Quebec’s Rt.
 138 that runs along the coast.
 I expected ugly towns and potholed, boring road.
 What I got was one of the best stretches of street riding in Atlantic Canada.
 The villages are mostly nestled in beautiful cover, and the road sections between them are curvy and scenic, as they cut up, down and around the barrens.
 This was the best riding I’d had since Quebec’s Rt.
 389, and it got me back in motorcycle mode, and out of tourist mode.
 I was sad to have to run back to the ferry, and this was enough to make me plan to return again.